Mariinsky Theatre Guest Soloist

-Kupriyanov is a recipient of the Russian President’s prize (2010, 2011, 2012, 2013), and the prize Young Talents of Russia (2012, 2015).
-He was a prize-winner at the International Singing Competition Bella voce in Moscow (2012), the Academia International Singing Competition in Perm (2014), and the Youth Delphic Games of Russia in Moscow (Gold Medal, 2012, 2013).
+Kupriyanov is a recipient of the Russian Presidential Prize (2010, 2011, 2012, 2013) and the prize Young Talents of Russia (2012, 2015), he was a prize-winner at the Youth Delphic Games of Russia (Moscow, 2012: Gold Medal; Novosibirsk, 2013: Silver Medal).

-His repertoire at the Mariinsky Theatre:
+Repertoire at the Mariinsky Theatre:

 Grigory Gryaznoy (The Tsar’s Bride)

 Prince Ivan-Korolevich (Kashchey the Immortal)

 Guglielmo (Così fan tutte)

-Information for March 2019
+Information for November 2022